All-Rounder: A batsman who has the ability to bat and bowls both. Can also refer to a batsman/wicket-keeper.

 All Out: When a batting side has no more player to bat, the state is called 'all-out', or end of the innings.

 Appeal: A call by a player to an umpire for a decision on any playing matter.
-Usually it is 'How's that' by the fielding side, asking umpire to declare a batsman 'out'.
+Usually, it is 'How's that's by the fielding side, asking the umpire to declare a batsman 'out'.

-Away-Swinger: A bowling delivery which moves in the air from leg to off, for left-handed batsman it moves from off to leg.
+Away-Swinger: A bowling delivery that moves in the air from leg to off, for left-handed batsman it moves from off to leg.

-Arm Bowl: Type of bowling by an off-spinner which has little or no spin.
+Arm Bowl: Type of bowling by an off-spinner that has little or no spin.
 Such bowl when bowled by leg-spinner is called 'zooter'